Art Museums, Exhibitions, & Services to Visual Artists

 Dayton Art Institute (DAI)

 Dayton • 937-223-4ART (4278)

-For nearly 100 years, The Dayton Art Institute has been committed to enriching lives and serving the community by creating meaningful experiences with art, inviting visitors to explore the diverse permanent collection, world-class special exhibitions, family programs, art classes, social events, and more.
+For 100 years, the Dayton Art Institute has been committed to enriching lives and serving the community by creating meaningful experiences with art, inviting visitors to explore the diverse permanent collection, world-class special exhibitions, family programs, art classes, social events, and more.